Phase diagram of the Kitaev-Hubbard model: $\mathbb{Z}_2$ slave-spin and QMC approaches: Abstract

 \section{Abstract}

-Recent experiments show that the ground state of some of the layered materials with localized moments is in close proximity to the Kitaev spin liquid, calling for a proper model to describe the measurements.
-The Kitaev-Hubbard model (KHM) is the minimal model that captures the essential ingredients of these systems, namely it yields the Kitaev-Heisenberg spin model at the strong couling limit and contains the charge fluctuations present in these materials as well.
-Despite its relevance, the phase diagram of the KHM has not been rigorously revealed yet.
-In this work, we study the full phase diagram of the KHM using the $\mathbb{Z}_2$ slave-spin mean-field theory as well as the auxiliary field quantum Monte Carlo (QMC) on rather large systems and at low temperatures.
+Recent experiments show that the ground state of some layered materials with localized moments is in close proximity to the Kitaev spin liquid, calling for a proper model to describe the measurements.
+The Kitaev-Hubbard (KHu) model is the minimal model that captures the essential ingredients of these systems; it yields the Kitaev-Heisenberg spin model at the strong coupling limit and contains the charge fluctuations present in these materials as well.
+Despite its relevance, the phase diagram of the KHu model has not been rigorously revealed yet.
+In this work, we study the full phase diagram of the KHu model using the $\mathbb{Z}_2$ slave-spin mean-field theory as well as the auxiliary field quantum Monte Carlo on rather large systems and at low temperatures.
 The Mott transition is signaled by a vanishing quasiparticle weight evaluated using the slave-spin construction.
-Moreover, we show using both QMC and slave spin approaches that there are multiple magnetic phase transitions within the Mott phase including magnetically ordered phases and most notably a spin liquid phase consistent with recent studies of the KHM.
+Moreover, we demonstrate that there are multiple magnetic phase transitions within the Mott phase including magnetically ordered phases and most notably a quantum spin liquid phase for $1.0 \lesssim t^{\prime}/t \lesssim 1.11 $ at $U/t=5$.